TrovaTrip Blog

 TrovaTrip man holding phone horizontally taking a picture of the large mountain in front of him

 Walk around for a little bit before pulling out your camera, and get a feel for what you’d like to capture in your photos.
-When you do decide to start snapping, take some time to set up your shot first.
+When you do decide to start taking pictures with your phone, take some time to set up your shot first.
 Sometimes the perfect shot means waiting, and that’s totally fine.
 Your photos will be more focused and thought out, and by thinking about your subject before you photograph it, you hopefully will end up with a few fantastic pictures instead of one or two good ones amidst hundreds.

 TrovaTrip cellphone on a tripod taking a picture of a festival of people in front of a large monument

-I know, the whole point of this piece is to convince you that you don’t need a fancy camera, but that doesn’t mean you can’t have a couple accessories for your phone.
+I know, the whole point of this piece is to convince you that you don’t need a fancy camera, but that doesn’t mean a few select accessories can’t help you take great photos with your phone.
 Combined with the timer function on your phone’s camera, a small tripod – many of which are flexible to hold onto things like tree branches and railings – will help you set up and achieve a great angle for some truly stellar selfies.
 A tripod will also allow you to keep the camera steady, meaning your low-light photos will come out a lot clearer.
-Other cool and useful products include clip-on lenses for your phone, which will open up opportunities for macro, wide angle, and fisheye photography.
+Other cool and useful products for taking pictures with your phone include clip-on lenses for your phone, which will open up opportunities for macro, wide angle, and fisheye photography.

 TrovaTrip pov from the ground looking up at several skyscrapers against a cloudy grey sky